awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 Required: No

 **windowsRegistry**
 \(Optional, Windows OS only, requires SSM Agent version 2\.2\.64\.0 or later\) Collect Windows Registry keys and values\.
 You can choose a key path and collect all keys and values recursively\.
 You can also collect a specific registry key and its value for a specific path\.
 Inventory collects the key path, name, type, and the value\.
-For more information about collecting Windows Registry inventory, see [Working with File and Windows Registry Inventory](sysman-inventory-file-and-registry.md)\.
+For more information about collecting Windows Registry inventory, see [Working with file and Windows registry inventory](sysman-inventory-file-and-registry.md)\.
 Type: String
 Required: No